Program manager vs. project manager—roles with titles that are similar couldn’t possibly be too different, right? Wrong!

 They focus mainly on execution and managing the functional elements of the project.
 This includes meeting deadlines, staying within budget, delegating tasks, and completing deliverables.

 So, you might be wondering: how much do project managers make?
 Typically, a project manager salary can range anywhere from $59,000 to $134,000 per year, with the average being about $90,000 per year.
 And, in comparison, how much does a construction project manager make?
 Or, how much does an IT project manager make?
 What about other engineering project management roles?
-There are multiple kinds of project manager positions that exist; however, salary usually varies depending on the role of the project manager, location, and experience.
+Multiple kinds of project manager positions exist; however, salary usually varies depending on the role of the project manager, location, and experience.

 Program Managers vs. Project Managers